Products & Solutions

 An incremental encoder provides excellent speed and distance feedback and, since there are few sensors involved, the systems are both simple and inexpensive.
 An incremental encoder is limited by only providing change information, so the encoder requires a reference device to calculate motion.

 An incremental encoder provides a specified amount of pulses in one rotation of the encoder.
 The output can be a single line of pulses (an “A” channel) or two lines of pulses (an “A” and “B” channel) that are offset in order to determine rotation.
 This phasing between the two signals is called quadrature.
-Learn more about quadrature encoder output here.

 The typical assembly of an incremental encoder consists of a spindle assembly, PCB, and cover.
 The PCB contains a sensor array that creates just two primary signals for the purpose of position and speed.

 An index or ‘Z’ channel can be provided as one pulse per revolution signal for homing and pulse count verification on the A and/or B channels.
 This index can be gated to either A or B in their various states.
 It can also be un-gated and vary in width.

 Commutation (U, V, W) channels can also be provided on some encoders.
 These signals are aligned to the commutation windings found on servo motors.
 They also ensure that the drive or amplifier for those motors apply current to each winding in the correct sequence and at the correct level.